2007 MacArthur Park rallies: Fallout

 On May 7, 2007, Chief William J. Bratton announced a departmental reorganization.
 Cayler "Lee" Carter, who was a deputy chief and the highest-ranking official at scene, was demoted to commander and assigned home duty.
 On May 17, Carter announced his resignation from the LAPD, effective June 6.
 In his May 7 announcement, Bratton also announced that Carter's deputy, Louis Gray, would be reassigned to the operations bureau, and that about 60 officers who were involved in the incident would be taken off the street, pending the outcome of the investigations.

 On May 9, the Multi-Ethnic Immigrant Workers Organizing Network filed a class-action suit against the Los Angeles Police Department and the city.
-In November 2008, it was disclosed that the city was in negotiations and was willing to pay as much as $13 million to settle the lawsuits.
+In February 2009, the City Council approved a $12.85 million to settle nine lawsuits against the city.

 On May 30, Bratton announced the creation of a new Incident Management & Training Bureau, and assigned Deputy Chief Michael Hillmann to head the newly created bureau.

 Over a year later, on July 8, 2008, the LAPD announced "that 17 officers and two sergeants from the department's elite Metropolitan Division should be punished for their roles in [the incident]".
 The recommended punishment was not publicized, and could range from a simple reprimand to termination.
 Critics decried the announcement, saying that only officers "whose actions were captured on video" were recommended for punishment.
+Chief William Bratton asked for four officers to be dismissed, however no officers were fired.